Why Are UFC Fighters Bald? (4 Reasons Explained)

 If you’ve been watching UFC and MMA fights long enough, you might have noticed that plenty of fighters on the roster will be bald.

-Let’s dive a little deeper into the how and why UFC and MMA fighters are bald because there can be a few different reasons.
+Let’s dive a little deeper into how and why UFC and MMA fighters are bald because there can be a few different reasons.
 Keep reading to find out.

 There’s no denying it.
-Some men just have a genetic tendency for baldness.
+Some men have a genetic tendency for baldness.
 This is usually called male pattern baldness.

 Although we presume that most people don’t suffer from baldness, men or not, you’d be pretty surprised at the statistics, according to TheBaldBrothers: